kestral246/adjustable_dirt/README.md

 - Go into the adjustable\_dirt directory.
 - Copy override\_rpg.txt to override.txt
-- Copy rpg16 directory into the adjustable\_dirt directory, making sure it's the only other texture in this directory.
+- Copy rpg16 directory into the adjustable\_dirt directory, making sure it's the only other texture pack in this directory.
 - Enable the adjustable_dirt texture pack in Minetest.